azminewasi/azminewasi/README.md

 ---
 ## [**About**](https://azminewasi.github.io/index.html) :
 - An aspiring AI researcher and engineering student, exploring **Graph Neural Networks (GNNs) in Bio-Medical AI**, mainly focusing on **neuro, biomedical and molecular** domains.
-In addition to my GNN research, my other research interests include **Natural Language Processing (NLP) and Human-Centered AI** for interdisciplinary works. **I am looking forward to pursue a PhD in Fall 2025 to continue research** and looking for potential options.
+Along with GNN, my other research interests include **Natural Language Processing (NLP) and Human-Centered AI** for interdisciplinary works. **I am looking forward to pursue a PhD in Fall 2025 to continue research** and looking for potential options.
 - I am working on [Data Intelligence Lab, HYU, KR](https://dilab.hanyang.ac.kr/).
 I have founded [Computational Intelligence and Operations Lab - CIOL, SUST, BD](https://ciol-sust.github.io/), to mentor young researchers and bridge the gap between Industrial Engineering and AI.
 I'm also the **3rd [Kaggle](https://www.kaggle.com/azminetoushikwasi/) Grandmaster** of BD.
 - My works has been published in prestigious venues such as **LREC-COLING'24, ICLR'24** Tiny Papers Track, Workshops of **CHI'24, AAAI'24 and NeurIPS'23**, with ongoing reviews in **ECCV'24, IEEE TCBB, ACL ARR, ACL-W**, among others.
 - Outside research, I have work experience in **AI-integrated IT Automation, Project - Product Management and Analytics** roles.